mok0230/mockchain/README.md

 Transactions are executed via the command-line interface (CLI) using prompts.
 Every time a new block is mined, the updated balances will appear in the terminal.

-### Blockchain
+### State

 Each miner maintains the state of the blockchain in its local state.
-The current blockchain can be logged via the CLI.
+It will also be displayed on the browser-based user interface.